7wei/shareuhack/_posts/how-to-take-dog-to-japan/index.md

 18. On the day of departure back to Taiwan, submit the documents of step 17 at the animal quarantine station at the Japanese airport, and you will get a quarantine certificate.

-19. After the plane arrives in Taiwan, go to the airline to get the dog, take the quarantine certificate and the document of step 17 to the airport inspection bureau and you can pass in smoothly!
+19. After the plane arrives in Taiwan, go to the airline to get the pet, take the quarantine certificate and the document of step 17 to the airport inspection bureau and you can pass in smoothly!